Plastering the Bruises (Mark 1:29-39)

 This clause is unique to Mark.

-We are still in the house of Peter and Andrew at the setting of the sun, and we could conjecture that Peter’s mother-in-law had spent the evening or late afternoon serving dinner, as the Greek word διακονέω certainly has that meaning, and it is certainly one of many ways in which one can serve or minister, an example is in John’s gospel where he wrote: “Therefore they made a dinner for Him there, and Martha served” (John 12:2).
-Having been served by Peter’s mother-in-law is a probable reason as to why Christ and His students are still in the house late in the day, and now with the entire city of Capernaum gathering by the door, we are seeing the results of the report which spread after the healing of the possessed man in the Capernaum (Mark 1:28).
+We remain in the house of Peter and Andrew at the setting of the sun.
+We might conjecture that Peter’s mother-in-law had spent the evening or late afternoon serving dinner, as the Greek word diakoneō certainly encompasses that meaning.
+It is one of many ways in which one can serve or minister; a parallel example is found in John’s gospel: “Therefore they made a dinner for Him there, and Martha served” (John 12:2).
+This hospitality is a probable reason why Christ and His students remained in the house late into the day.
+Now, with the entire city of Capernaum gathering by the door, we are witnessing the immediate results of the report spreading following the healing of the possessed man (Mark 1:28).

-Now, if the miracle in the assembly hall of Capernaum was Yahshua’s first public deed in this town in which He settled, then we can understand their fervent excitement.
-When the healing of the blind man at the pool of Bethzatha (Bethesda) was the only miracle which Yahshua publicly performed in Jerusalem, He said to the people "I have done one deed and you all marvel.” - and marvel they did - for they said “When the Christ comes shall He do greater signs than those which this man has done?"
-(John 7:21, 7:31)
+If the miracle in the assembly hall of Capernaum was indeed Yahshua’s first public deed in this town, we can understand their fervent excitement.
+By comparison, when the healing of the man at the pool of Bethzatha (Bethesda) was the only miracle Yahshua publicly performed in Jerusalem at that time, He said to the people, "I have done one deed and you all marvel.”
+And marvel they did, for they asked, “When the Christ comes shall He do greater signs than those which this man has done?"
+(John 7:21, 7:31).

-Lastly, it is a fun but important observation that the city is gathering by the door, because they are knocking if you will, and we see that the Prince heals them, even if it late in the day.
-This brings to mind the parable which Christ provided as an example in His teaching of a certain vital lesson:
+Lastly, it is a compelling and important observation that the city is gathering by the door.
+They are knocking, if you will, and we see that the Prince heals them, even though it is late in the day.
+This brings to mind the parable Christ provided to teach a vital lesson on persistence:

 Luke 11:5-13 Then He said to them "Which of you has a friend and goes to him in the middle of the night and says to him 'Friend, lend to me three loaves, since my friend has arrived from a journey to me, and I have nothing which I may offer him.'
 And he inside replying says 'Do not cause me trouble!
 Already the door is bolted and my children are with me in the bed.
 I am not able rising to provide for you.'
 I say to you, even if he does not arise to give to him on account of being his friend, then on account of his impudence arising he will give to him as much as he may need.
 And I say to you: Ask and it shall be given to you; seek and you shall find; knock and it shall be opened for you.
 For all who are asking shall receive and he who is seeking shall find and to him knocking it shall be opened.
 Now from which father among you should a son request a fish, and instead of a fish would give to him a serpent?
 Or then should he request an egg, would give to him a scorpion?
 Therefore if you being base know to give good gifts to your children, how much more shall the Father who is from heaven give the Holy Spirit to those asking Him?